 Many short-throw and leading long-throw projector lamps use metal halide bulbs, a subcategory of high-intensity discharge (HID) bulbs.
 Although these types of lamps used to be common, they have steadily been replaced by safer light bulbs that do not contain mercury.
 The type of lighting directly affects the best projectors during every function.

 The best way to dispose of projector lamps, Screen Innovations projector screens, and other types of hazardous material is to research what methods can be used for elimination.
-However, we have done the research for you, so you can rest easy and choose from one of these options: lamp recycling through a hardware retailer, mailing the lamp into a projector lamp source, or through a waste management company.
+However, we have done the research for you, so you can rest easy and choose from one of these options: lamp recycling through a hardware retailer, mailing the lamp to a projector lamp source, or through a waste management company.
 After deciding how to dispose of a projection lamp, you may want to know how to replace a projector bulb with an LED.
-Plus, if you’re going to replace the bulb, you may need to replace the projector lens, too.
+Plus, if you’re going to replace the bulb, you may also need to replace the projector lens.

 Some hardware stores will recycle your electronics for you, so you should check with them.